 photo by swetta via iStock

 Props are one of the best things you can give a model to help them relax.

-Not only that, but a well-placed prop can add color, texture, and visual interest to a nude portrait.
+Not only that, but a well-placed prop can add color, texture, and visual interest to nude photography.
 What’s more, if it’s something the model can hold, you have a ready-made solution for keeping awkward hands at bay.